Mikejo5000/vsts-docs-pr/docs/build-release/actions/build-yaml-get-started.md

 1. Navigate to the **Build and Release** hub.

-1. Observe that there's a new build named _{name-of-your-repo} YAML CI.
+1. Observe that there's a new build named _{name-of-your-repo}_ YAML CI.
 A build is queued; it's status could be either not started or running.
 Click the number of the build: _{year}{month}{day}.1_.

-1. Click **Job**.
+1. In the left column of the running build, click **Job**.
 After a hosted agent is assigned to your job and the agent is initialized, then you'll see information about the build in the console.

 ## Next steps